-Newchurch will be fully engaged, involved, and included in local safeguarding arrangements.
+Newchurch will be fully engaged, involved, and included in the child-centred approach towards local safeguarding arrangements.
 Once the school is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies.
-The school will act in accordance with the safeguarding arrangements.